gabrieltorresgamez/gabocutter/docs/tutorial.md

 make install
 ```

-This will generate the `uv.lock` file
+This will generate the `uv.lock` file.
+You should commit and push this file.

 ## Step 6: Enable your documentation